Hotchkiss Mle 1914 machine gun: Naval Service

 The Mle 1914 Hotchkiss was used by the Marine Nationale during the inter-war period, primarily on the twin Mle 1926 mount.
 It was replaced in service by the Hotchkiss Mle 1929 as it became available.
 During World War II some of these mountings were returned to service to try and compensate for the slow production of larger and more capable weapons, along with newer 7.5mm machine guns like the Darne.

 Japanese version

 During the Boxer Rebellion, Japanese forces acquired a French Mle 1897.
-Japan acquired a license and began producing Hotchkiss Mle 1897 machine guns in 6.5x50mm Arisaka caliber.
+Japan acquired a license and began producing Hotchkiss Mle 1897 machine guns in 6.5mm Arisaka.
 During the Russo-Japanese War, each Japanese division had 24 Hotchkiss machine guns.
 Being lighter than the Russian Maxims, the Hotchkiss performed well.
 The production evolved to become the Type 3 Heavy Machine Gun in 1914.
 The Type 92 Heavy Machine Gun, a scaled-up Type 3 chambered for 7.7mm, was also based on the Hotchkiss design.